 Especially now.
 We need talented and educated public servants dedicated to building communities, solving problems, and contributing to their profession.
 This environment gives us an historic opportunity to recruit talented individuals to build the next generation of community leaders.
 It is now we should redouble our efforts to attract a diversity of students to KU.

 Especially now.
 We need your continued support of the KU public administration program.
 We hope you will consider giving a gift to the School of Public Affairs and Administration.
 Your donation allows us to take advantage of opportunities and meet unforeseen needs.

 Support the School

 There are a couple of great ways you can provide the School with access to flexible monies to support the degree programs.
-Contributions can be made through the KU Endowment Association (kuendowment.org); follow the link for “How to Give” and note the name of the fund from the description below in the “Special Instructions” field.
+Contributions can be made through the KU Endowment Association.
+Please note the name of the fund to which you'd like to contribute in the “Special Instructions” field.

 - Edwin O. Stene Program Discretionary Fund: Commonly referred to as "The Chair's Fund," this fund is fully discretionary and fully expendable at the discretion of the Director of the School.
 The Director’s current priorities for use of this fund include student recruitment, particularly attracting minority students.